 Purpose

-You can use this statement to create a table in the database.
+This statement creates a new table in the database.

 Syntax